 6 REASONS TO WARM-UP:

-- Warming up increases overall body and muscle temperatures which increase blood flow to the active muscles.
+- Increases overall body and muscle temperatures which increase blood flow to the active muscles.

-- Warm-up increases the body and muscle temperature which helps to increase the rate of energy production.
+- Increases the body and muscle temperature which helps to increase the rate of energy production.

 - Contraction and reflex times are improved with higher muscle temperatures.

-- Exercising without warm-up places a potentially dangerous stress on the heart.
+- Exercising without warming up places a potentially dangerous stress on the heart.
 Warming up reduces the stress on the heart.

-- Soft tissue (tendons, ligaments, muscles) injuries are less likely with proper warm-up.
+- Soft tissue (tendons, ligaments, muscles) injuries are less likely.

-- There is also a psychological benefit from proper warm-up (the athlete feels more ready to participate).
+- There is also a psychological benefit from properly warming up (the athlete feels more ready to participate).